critocrito/sugarcube/packages/plugin-youtube/README.md

 **Metrics:**

 - `total`: The total number of Youtube videos queried.
 - `fail`: The number of videos that failed.
+This metric is tracked continuously as it is detected.
 - `success`: The number of videos that exist.
+- `missing`: The number of videos that failed.
+This metric is emitted once at the end of the plugin containing the total number of failed videos.

 ## License